 As many PGRs on UKRI programmes are jointly funded by the University, we have decided to provide University funding to match that of the UKRI.
 The University also directly funds a large number PGRs on various Faculty and School programmes.
 We have taken the decision to similarly offer the opportunity to apply for up to six months of extended funding to University-funded PGRs whose funding end dates fall between 1 March 20 – 31 March 21.

 We are aware that many of you are not UKRI or University of Liverpool funded.
-Therefore, this message explains how we will look to support all students as best we can with the completion of their studies.
+Therefore, the information below explains how we will look to support all students as best we can with the completion of their studies.

 UKRI, Research Council and University of Liverpool funded PGRs in receipt of a stipend whose funding end dates fall between 1 March 20 – 31 March 21 can apply for a funded extension of up to a maximum of six months.
 Please note this applies to the funding end date, and not the submission date.